 In the high quality of the dividend kings is certainly a disadvantage.
 So one can assume that investors have already priced in this stability and security at the stock price of the dividend aristocrats, which often leads to significantly higher valuations on the stock market.
 It should also be remembered that dividend aristocrats are very often only to have a high stock price on the stock market – that is overvalued based on fundamental criteria.
 Patience is therefore required to find the right moment to buy a share – for example, when these stock companies are dragged down in the course of a crash on the entire stock exchange.

 It is safe to assume that the dividend kings will defend their “dividend aristocrat” status by all means.

 Once such a listed company has to forego the dividend increase, or does not pay the dividend for just one year, the status of “dividend aristocrat” is strictly speaking lost for 25 years.

-Thus, these dividend aristocrats will certainly fight to increase the dividend from year to year, which in the worst case can lead to decisions that in the long run do not make sense or even hurt the company.
+Thus, these dividend kings will certainly fight to increase the dividend from year to year, which in the worst case can lead to decisions that in the long run do not make sense or even hurt the company.
 Thus, either the existing cash reserves for the payment of the dividend must be used or possibly even new debt to be recorded – both options are more a warning to investors.

-All in all, the advantages and the high quality of stock corporations, which can be described as dividend aristocrats, are certainly outweighed.
+All in all, the advantages and the high quality of stock corporations, which can be described as dividend kings, are certainly outweighed.
 The drawbacks of the dividend aristocrats can certainly be neglected, but one should always wait for the right time when buying dividend aristocrats and only then enter into the dividend values.

 What do you think about the dividend aristocrats?
-And would it be a criteria for you to invest your money in these stocks?
+And would it be criteria for you to invest your money in these stocks?
 Feel free to share your comments in the box below – thank you.